 The New York Girls, 1910

 The NBA also formed an eight-team women's league, the Women's National Basketball Association (WNBA), which began play in June 1997.
 Both leagues recruited the top women's basketball stars in college, including former U.S. Olympic stars Lisa Leslie and Sheryl Swoopes.
 The 6 foot 5 inches tall Lisa Leslie is a Los Angeles Sparks (WNBA) member.
 She is considered one of the league's top shot blockers and rebounders.
 Swoopes, a 1996 Olympic champion and member of the Houston Comets in the WNBA, is the first woman to have her shoe named after her, the Air Swoopes.
-Like their male counterparts, African American women have brought innovation and style to the game of basketball.
+Like their male counterparts, African American women have brought innovation and style to basketball.

 They have opened new doors for young women and have made remarkable contributions to the struggle to empower women worldwide.
 Basketball has always been about more than guiding a ball through a hoop.
 The history of American basketball tells a compelling story about athletic competition in a nation struggling to live up to its ideals of gender equity.
 Basketball is a sport transformed by the presence of African Americans and other non-white players.
 It offers cultural, sexual, and social changes in the United States.

-African American women such as Tina Charles, Seimone Augustus, Candice Parker, Angel Goodrich, Maya Moore, A'ja Riyadh Wilson, Alysha Angelica Clark, and others have put the presence of female power in full view.
+Black women such as Tina Charles, Seimone Augustus, Candice Parker, Angel Goodrich, Maya Moore, A'ja Riyadh Wilson, Alysha Angelica Clark, and others have put the presence of female power in full view.
 This is crucial to the sport’s future and the distribution of revenue.

 WNBA